writethedocs/www/docs/blog/write-the-docs-2018-stats.rst

 This post contains stats that show our progress, so that we can look back and see how we've changed as a community.

-This year I've removed a lot of the commentary except where it's useful for interpreting the numbers.
+I'm presenting the numbers without commentary, except where it's useful for interpreting the numbers, to facilitate comparison across the years.
-This makes it a simple mark of progress and lets us compare numbers across years in a consistent manner.

 .. note::